rwieruch/blog_robinwieruch_content/redux-mobx-confusion.md

 {{% pin_it_image "redux mobx" "img/posts/redux-mobx-confusion/banner.jpg" "is-src-set" %}}

-I used {{% a_blank "Redux" "https://github.com/reactjs/redux" %}} excessively the last year, but spent the recent time with {{% a_blank "MobX" "https://github.com/mobxjs/mobx" %}} as state management alternative.
+I used {{% a_blank "Redux" "https://github.com/reactjs/redux" %}} excessively the last years, but spent the recent time with {{% a_blank "MobX" "https://github.com/mobxjs/mobx" %}} as state management alternative.
 It seems that Redux alternatives evolve naturally into confusion in the community.
 People are {{% a_blank "uncertain" "https://www.reddit.com/r/reactjs/comments/4npzq5/confused_redux_or_mobx/" %}} which solution to pick. **The issue isn't necessarily Redux vs MobX**.
 Whenever there exists an alternative, people are curious what's the best way to solve their problem.
 I am writing these lines to dissolve the confusion around both state management solutions Redux and MobX.

-Often the article references React for the usage of state management libraries like MobX and Redux.
-Yet you can substitute React often with other solutions like Angular, Vue etc.
+Often the article references [React as view layer library](https://www.robinwieruch.de/essential-react-libraries-framework/) for the usage of state management libraries such as MobX and Redux.
+Yet you can often substitute React with other solutions such as Angular or Vue.

 In the beginning of 2016 I wrote a {{% a_blank "fairly big application in React + Redux" "https://github.com/rwieruch/favesound-redux" %}}.
-After I discovered MobX as alternative, I took the time to refactor the {{% a_blank "application from Redux to MobX" "https://github.com/rwieruch/favesound-mobx/pull/1" %}}.
-Now I am pretty comfortable in using both and in explaining both approaches.
+After I discovered MobX as alternative, I took the time to {{% a_blank "refactor the application from Redux to MobX" "https://github.com/rwieruch/favesound-mobx/pull/1" %}}.
+I feel pretty comfortable in using both and in explaining their approaches.

 What is this article going to be about?
-If you are === TLDR: you can have a look at the Table of Contents.
-But to give you more detail: First, I want to revisit shortly the problem a state management library is solving for us.
-After all you would be doing fine by using `setState()` in React or a variation of it in another SPA framework.
+First, I want to revisit shortly the problem a state management library is solving for us.
+After all, you would be doing fine by just using `this.setState()` and `this.state` in React or a variation of it in another view layer library or SPA framework.
 Second, I will continue to give you an overview of both solutions by showing the consistencies and differences.
-Third, I want to give newcomers to the React ecosystem a roadmap to learn state management in React.
-Spoiler alert: Begin with `setState()` before you dive into MobX or Redux.
+Third, I want to give newcomers to the React ecosystem a roadmap to {{% a_blank "learn state management in React" "https://roadtoreact.com/course-details?courseId=TAMING_THE_STATE" %}}.
+Spoiler alert: [Begin with React's local state before you dive into MobX or Redux](https://www.robinwieruch.de/learn-react-before-using-redux/).
 Last but not least, if you already have an application running with MobX or Redux, I want to give you more insights in refactoring from one to another state management library.

 {{% chapter_header "Table of Contents" "toc" %}}